Laragear/SubscriptionsDemo/README.md

 ```

 > **Warning**
+>
 > Since renewing a subscription removes the past [grace period](#grace-period), ensure you call `graceTo()` after renewing.

 ### Grace period

-When a Subscription is not renewed, the subscription will expire at the end of the cycle.
-This can be relatively problematic on some scenarios, for example when you expect users to renew their subscriptions in your premises on a weekend when the store is closed.
-To avoid this, you can set a grace period in which the subscription will stay active even if formerly expired.
+When a Subscription is not renewed, the subscription will expire at the end of the cycle, rendering it no-active.
+This can be relatively problematic on some scenarios, for example, when you don't expect users to renew their subscriptions in your premises on a weekend when the store is closed.
+To avoid this, you can set a grace period in which the subscription will stay active after the cycle has ended.

 You can use `graceTo()` with the amount of days to take as a grace period, or a function that returns the time the grace period should end.